Noel-Nt/school-code/README.md

 # school-code
-tHIS IS my local manin branch
+This is my local main branch
 This is the feature1 branch
 This is the second branch
 This is the feature branch